How NOT to Run a Summer Theatre Camp

-We’ve published a few pieces over the years on why kids should attend theatre camp.
-It’s a great way to learn theatre as a young kid and be a part of a performance with only 2-3 weeks spent rehearsing (seriously, it is amazing coherent musicals can be pulled off in that timespan).
+Summer theatre camp is a great way to learn theatre as a young kid and participate in a performance with only 2 to 3 weeks spent rehearsing (seriously, it is amazing how coherent musicals can be pulled off in that time span).

-However, based on our experience and what we hear from parents and kids themselves who attend theatre camp, we need to offer some tips to those who are running a theatre camp, because boy do these camps need help.
+However, what we hear from parents and kids (including my own) who attend theatre camps, we need to offer some tips to those who run them because, boy, do these camps need help.

-Now, we’re not going to weigh in on what plays should be performed, or how to specifically teach kids theatre, or how to run a camp profitably.
+Now, we’re not going to weigh in on what plays should be performed, how to specifically teach kids how to learn their lines or blocking, or how to run a camp profitably.
 We’re saving that for the advanced classes.
-Nope, we’re just going to cover the basics, because theatre camps all over can’t even get the basics right.
+We’ll cover the basics because theatre camps can’t even get the basics right.

 You will notice that we framed this article oddly.
-Most “Tips” articles are framed in a positive light, like “5 Tips on how to run a successful theatre camp”.
-But in this case, the basics are so basic, all the adults in charge need to do to not screw up theatre camp is to not do some basic wrongs that we were taught at a very young age not to do.
+Most “Tips” articles are framed positively, like “5 Tips on how to run a successful theatre camp”.
+But in this case, the basics are obvious, yet so often aren’t executed.

-So this article is going to simply list a list of things to NOT do when running theatre camp.
+So, this article will list some things to NOT do when running a Summer theatre camp.

-A good rule of thumb is to not berate children, period, especially 12 years or younger.
-Many kids in any theatre camp are doing this for the first time, and most of them are nervous about getting on stage and performing.
-Kids this age need encouragement, not a voice inside their head telling them the world is going to end if they mess up a line.
+A good rule of thumb is not to berate children, period, especially those 12 years of age or younger.
+Many kids in any Summer theatre camp do this for the first time, and most are nervous about getting on stage and performing.
+Kids this age need encouragement, not a voice in their heads telling them the world will end if they mess up a line.

 Don’t make kids feel bad about messing up.
 They’re kids.